aswink71/Time-Series-Project/README.md

 # License
 ## This project is licensed under the MIT License.
 # Contact
-## MFor questions or collaboration, feel free to reach out:
+## For questions or collaboration, feel free to reach out:

 ### Author: Aswin Manoharan Kuniyil
 ### Email: aswinmanoharan2000"gmail.com